 Reed canary grass also has some potential issues with alkaloids, which is documented much more prevalently in the literature than is prussic acid.
 However, these issues are typically associated with spring growth, but cannot be ruled out in fall growth.
-A 2010 report by Binder et al. published in the Journal of Veterinarian Diagnostic Investigation provides a synopsis of tryptamine alkaloids present in reed canary grass which are known to cause livestock ‘staggers’ and death.
-Additional information on reed canary grass (Phalaris arundinacea L.) from Binder et al. (2010)
+A 2010 report by Binder et al. published in the Journal of Veterinarian Diagnostic Investigation provides a synopsis of tryptamine alkaloids present in reed canary grass, which are known to cause livestock ‘staggers’ and death.
+Additional information on reed canary grass (Phalaris arundinacea L.) from Binder et al. (2010) is as follows.

 - Toxicosis has been associated with different species of canary grass since 1942 on various continents.

-- Reed Canary grass contains alkaloids that can result in sudden death or neurological ‘staggers’ in ruminants such as cattle and are usually associated with spring growth.
+- Reed canary grass contains alkaloids that can result in sudden death or neurological ‘staggers’ in ruminants, such as cattle, and are usually associated with spring growth.
 This study reported the death of 18 cows over a two-month period in West Virginia.

-- A single gene controls the production of tryptamine alkaloids in canary grass, and there have been attempts to develop less toxic varieties.
+- A single gene controls the production of tryptamine alkaloids in canary grass, and there have been attempts to develop less-toxic varieties.

 - There is no treatment for animals affected with staggers.